syuukawa0/irisxc.github.io/_posts/2017-12-09-JiuTian-Starting.md

 ## Foreword

-I am writing this blog to record my life
+- I am writing this blog to record my life

-Just like:
+- Just like
      - Emotion
      - friendship
      - the people I meet (Important for me)